 Provides information and training to educators, youth, families and transition partners to ensure every child graduates, college and career ready.

 These events are not sponsored by the ADRC but are opportunities to learn more about Youth in Transition and related topics.

 2022 Date To Be Announced ~ Kalahari Resort ~ Wisconsin Dells, WI

 The Wisconsin Self-Determination Conference works to empower people with disabilities in Wisconsin to have more control over their lives.
 The conference participants include people with disabilities and their family members, direct care providers, and professionals from Wisconsin’s disability community.

 Mission: Kenosha County Communities on Transition is a collaborative team seeking to assist and empower individuals with disabilities and their families as they transition into living, learning, and working independently through school and community partnerships.

-Meetings: Occur the 3rd Wednesday of Odd Months from 1:00 to 2:00 pm.
+Meetings: Typically occur the 3rd Wednesday of Odd Months from 1:30 to 2:30 pm.
 Locations vary.